 Recently I was watching an Excel product review and noticed the author copy Excel values from a formula into another column.
 This was fine, but then he deleted the column with the formula.
 Sound familiar?
-In this tutorial, Ill show you two faster and easier ways to overwrite formulas with their values.
-(Includes video demo and sample spreadsheet.)
+In this tutorial, I’ll show you two faster and easier ways to overwrite formulas with their values.
+(See Resource section for video demo and sample spreadsheet.)

 Method 1 – Use Copy and Paste Special Values